boylesoftware/x2node-rsparser/README.md

 ]
 ```

-The value in the `paymentInfo` column is completely ignored by the parser.
-It is only used to indicate that the following columns markup is attributed to the `paymentInfo` property.
-If values in both `a$CREDIT_CARD` and `a$ACH_TRANSFER` columns are `NULL`, the `paymentInfo` property is left unset in the resulting Person record.
-Otherwise, only one of these columns is allowed to have a non-`NULL` value.
-An object of that subtype is then created by the parser and the following nested object property columns markup is used to populate it.
+The value in the `paymentInfo` column is used by the parser to determine if the polymorphic object is present: if it is `NULL`, the object is assumed to be absent and the `paymentInfo` property in the resulting *Person* record is left unset.
+Otherwise, only one of `a$CREDIT_CARD` and `a$ACH_TRANSFER` columns is allowed to have a non-`NULL` value.
+An object of the subtype whose type column is not `NULL` is created by the parser and the following nested object properties markup is used to populate it.

 For example, if we had the following tables: